nodrogluap/OpenDBA/README.md

 ## Quick Start
 First, make sure you have an NVIDIA GPU in your computer.

+**Note that the first ('medoid' finding) stage of the DBA algorithm is to compute all-vs-all DTW comparison pairs.
+While this GPU program is greatly accelerated, I suggest computing the average of less than 5000 sequences, as the O(NxN) comparisons get quite onerous (>25M DTWs) beyond that even on a modern GPU.
+For truely massive datasets, if subsetting is infeasible, you might want to compute averages in groups of ~5K, then compute the average of the averages in another round of OpenDBA for example.**

 If you have up to thousands of text files with one number per line, generate (1) a sequence distance matrix and (2) a consensus sequence using the following command:

 ```bash